guodadi/RFMDataset/README.md

 Our LLM-as-a-judge method extends beyond holistic proof verification.
 We've developed a fine-grained error taxonomy comprising over 10 reasoning failure modes, including Logical Violation, Over Generalization, and Circular Reasoning.
 This enables the precise classification of model-generated proof failures, offering a deeper understanding of their shortcomings.

 ## Notes
 As our dataset contains some original questions, we will mark the sources of the questions in subsequent updates.
-We welcome everyone to point out the shortcomings in our work!
+We welcome everyone to point out the shortcomings in our work and thank all math enthusiasts for their sharing online.